LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 This represents the standard **domestic** scenario for all invoices exchanged through the :abbr:`SdI (Sistema di Interscambio)`.
-Any invoice that doesn't fall into one of the specific special cases will be categorized as a Regular Invoice, identified by the :guilabel:`Document Type` `TD01`.
+Any invoice that doesn't fall into one of the specific special cases is categorized as a regular invoice, identified by the :guilabel:`Document Type` `TD01`.

 TD02 - Down payments
 ~~~~~~~~~~~~~~~~~~~~